u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/inventory/management/products/usage.rst

    Type in `10` under the :guilabel:`Done` field to package 10 products into the :guilabel:`Destination Package`.
 To specify the destination package, type the name of an existing package (such as `PACK0000006`) under the field, :guilabel:`Destination Package`.
-If the package does not exist, Odoo displays the :guilabel:`Create` button to create a new package.
+If the package does not exist, Thrive Bureau ERP displays the :guilabel:`Create` button to create a new package.
 Click :guilabel:`Add a line` to assign the remaining products in another package, `PACK0000007`.

    .. image:: usage/add-destination-package.png